Skip to content

 Section titled “Hypotony prevention for non-valved devices”

-To prevent early postoperative hypotony with non-valved devices, the following measures are taken.
+To prevent early postoperative hypotony with non-valved devices, the following techniques are used.

-• Intraluminal stent: Insert a 4-0 or 5-0 suture into the tube lumen and remove it under slit lamp after capsule formation.
+• Intraluminal stent: A 4-0 or 5-0 suture is inserted into the tube lumen and removed under slit lamp after capsule formation.

-• External ligation: Ligate the tube with an absorbable suture (7-0 or 8-0 Vicryl®).
+• External ligation: The tube is ligated with an absorbable suture (7-0 or 8-0 Vicryl®).
 A venting slit may be added to allow early partial outflow.

-• Two-stage surgery: In the first stage, only the plate is fixed; after 4–6 weeks, once capsule formation has occurred, the tube is inserted into the anterior chamber.
+• Two-stage surgery: In the first stage, only the plate is fixed; after 4–6 weeks, once capsule formation is complete, the tube is inserted into the anterior chamber.

-Tube exposure: A GDD-specific complication occurring in 4.3–14.3% of cases7).
-Tube exposure occurs through conjunctival erosion and carries a risk of endophthalmitis, requiring early repair8).
-Patch graft addition or scleral tunnel coverage is performed.
-To prevent tube exposure, patch materials such as preserved sclera or cornea should be used, or the tube should be covered with a partial-thickness scleral flap (recommendation level 1A)12).
+Tube exposure: A complication specific to GDD, occurring in 4.3–14.3% of cases7).
+Tube exposure through conjunctival erosion carries a risk of endophthalmitis and requires early repair8).
+Patch grafting or scleral tunnel coverage is performed.
+To prevent tube exposure, patch materials such as preserved sclera or cornea, or a partial-thickness scleral flap should be used to cover the tube12).

 Hypotony: More common with non-valved devices1).
-The incidence of hypotony is 4.5% for Baerveldt® and 0.4% for Ahmed®12).
-If the anterior chamber depth is maintained, conservative management is possible; however, if there is lens–cornea touch, anterior chamber reformation with viscoelastic injection is necessary.
+The incidence of hypotony is 4.5% with Baerveldt® and 0.4% with Ahmed®12).
+If the anterior chamber depth is maintained, conservative management is possible; however, if there is lens-cornea touch, anterior chamber reformation with viscoelastic injection is needed.

-Tube obstruction: Obstruction can occur due to fibrin, iris, blood, or vitreous.
+Tube obstruction: Can occur due to fibrin, iris, hemorrhage, or vitreous.
 For anterior chamber tubes, Nd:YAG laser is used; for vitreous cavity tubes, vitrectomy is performed6).
-In cases with corneal opacity, intraocular endoscopy is useful for identifying the cause and treatment6).
+In cases of corneal opacity, intraocular endoscopy is useful for identifying and treating the cause6).

-Diplopia and ocular motility disorders: Occur in about 5% of cases postoperatively.
+Diplopia and ocular motility disturbance: Occurs in about 5% of cases.
 Placement of the plate in the superonasal quadrant should be avoided.
 After 6 months of observation, management with prism glasses or surgery is considered.

-Corneal endothelial damage: If the tube tip is close to the corneal endothelium, long-term corneal endothelial cell loss and bullous keratopathy may occur1).
-In elderly patients, combined cataract surgery may be recommended.
+Corneal endothelial damage: If the tube tip is close to the corneal endothelium, long-term endothelial cell loss and bullous keratopathy may occur1).
+In elderly patients, simultaneous cataract surgery may be recommended.

-Tenon cyst (encapsulation): Fibrous capsule around the plate thickens, causing IOP elevation.
-The frequency is 40–80% for AGV and 20–30% for non-valved devices10).
+Tenon cyst (encapsulation): Fibrous capsule thickening around the plate leads to elevated intraocular pressure.
+The frequency is 40–80% with AGV and 20–30% with non-valved devices10).
 It often appears as a hypertensive phase 3 weeks to 3 months postoperatively.

-Giant bleb: Rarely, a giant bleb forms around the plate 5).
-It is classified into an anterior type (foreign body sensation, cosmetic issues) and a posterior type (eye deviation, diplopia; T2-weighted MRI is useful for evaluation) 5).
-There have also been reports of uveitis after GDD removal 11).
+Large filtering bleb: Rarely, a large filtering bleb forms around the plate5).
+It is classified into an anterior expansion type (foreign body sensation, cosmetic issues) and a posterior expansion type (eye deviation, diplopia; T2-weighted MRI evaluation is useful)5).
+There have also been reports of staphyloma formation after GDD removal11).

 Q How often do complications of glaucoma drainage devices occur?